Anthony-Fiddes/dotfiles/os_specific/systemd/user/README.md

 E.g. You need to copy gdrive_crypt.sh to ~/bin (%h/bin) in order for the rclone mount service to work.

-From there you can just do reload the systemctl user daemon and do something like systemctl start --user \[\[service]]. journalctl --user -u \[\[unit_name]] is useful for monitoring the associated logs!
+From there you can just reload the systemctl user daemon and do something like systemctl start --user \[\[service]]. journalctl --user -u \[\[unit_name]] is useful for monitoring the associated logs!